suhaibmujahid/cic-processing-times/README.md

 # CIC Application Processing Times

-Application processing times for Immigration, Refugees and Citizenship Canada (IRCC).
+This repository will be regularly pulling the application processing times from the Immigration, Refugees and Citizenship Canada (IRCC).

 You can brows the data on [Flat Viewer](https://flatgithub.com/suhaibmujahid/cic-processing-times).